invoiceninja/dockerfiles/charts/invoiceninja/README.md

 The following table lists the configurable parameters of the Invoiceninja chart and their default values.

-**NOTE: You MUST set any values that default to random or risk losing access after an upgrade**
+> NOTE: You MUST set any values that default to random or risk losing access after an upgrade.
+See how [here](https://github.com/lwj5/dockerfiles/tree/redis-pw/charts/invoiceninja#installing-with-arguments)

 ### Global Configuration